 EDITOR’S NOTE: A previous posting of this article contained an assessment of Andrea James’ financial situation.
 James has asserted this assessment was not accurate, and the Chronicle has no independent evidence that it was.
 (Willow Arune had previously made the same assessment in Transgender Tapestry).

 Upon reading VerBruggen’s retraction, the Transgender Tapestry subscription manager confirmed these libelous claims by Arune do not appear anywhere in their publication.
-Once again, the Chronicle had no independent evidence (to use VerBruggen’s phrase), and this time the bogus reporting was written by VerBruggen himself.
+Once again, the Chronicle had no independent evidence, and this time the bogus reporting was written by VerBruggen.

-VerBruggen dragged another publication’s name into his mess with his irrelevant and unjournalistic justification for his earlier misstep.
-On 25 October, VerBruggen finally retracted his parenthetical excuse:
+VerBruggen dragged another publication’s name into this mess with irrelevant and unjournalistic justification for the earlier misstep.
+On 25 October, VerBruggen finally retracted the parenthetical excuse:

 EDITOR’S NOTE: A previous posting of this article contained an assessment of Andrea James’ financial situation.
 James has asserted this assessment was not accurate, and the Chronicle has no independent evidence that it was.
 The Chronicle regrets the error, especially because the issue is irrelevant to the topics discussed in J. Michael Bailey’s article.